 Elderberries have lots of culinary uses such as crumbles, pies, jams and liqueurs.
 First, remove the berries from the stalks – you can do this quickly by using the prongs of a fork.
 Be sure to wear an apron as the inky juices will stain clothes.

-The berries have a rich flavour, so they’re delicious when mixed with other lighter autumn fruits such as apples, pears and plums.
+The berries have a rich flavour, so they’re delicious when cooked with a bit of sugar and mixed with other lighter autumn fruits such as apples, pears and plums.
 Try adding a handful of elderberries to a fruit crumble, cobbler, pie or a summer pudding.

 Jams and chutneys

 They can also be made into jams, chutneys and sauces, which have a wonderful fruity flavour, although the berries are low in pectin so need the addition of jam sugar or lemon juice to ensure a set.
 Try our hedgerow ketchup for using up a glut of glorious fruit.